On behalf of The Law Office of Gustavo E. Frances, P.A.

 Divorces are a messy business.
 Numerous states across the country have sought to make divorce easier by passing no-fault legislation.
 This would allow all marital assets to be divided equally.
 Nonetheless, what do you do if you believe your spouse is mishandling funds out of the marital estate?
 What if he or she is spending an excessive amount on extramarital affairs?
 Can you recoup the loss?
 Can spending funds on lavish gifts count was wasteful?
 You need to consult an attorney right away.

-When you need a divorce attorney in Fort Lauderdale, Florida, contact The Law Offices of Gustavo E. Frances, P.A.
+When you need a divorce lawyer in Fort Lauderdale, contact The Law Offices of Gustavo E. Frances, P.A.
 Our knowledgeable team can see if you qualify to be reimbursed for money spent outside of the marriage.
 You are entitled to half of the entire marital estate.
 Not just what is left over.

 What is The Marital Estate?